 Further template notices are available for Residential Landlords.
 [Property Left Behind by Residential Tenants subfolder] and for various non-Landlord/Tenant scenarios [Sale of Uncollected or Abandoned Goods subfolder].

-This Notice of Proposed Sale of Tenant’s Left Behind Possessions (Commercial Property) is in open format.
-Either enter the requisite details in the highlighted fields or adjust the wording to suit your purposes.
+This Notice of Proposed Sale of Tenant’s Left Behind Possessions (Commercial Property) is

 Once you have purchased access to the appropriate document folder click on the “Download Document” link below.
 You will be asked what you want to do with the file.
 It is recommended that you save the document to a location of your choice prior to viewing.